Mahdrentys/wasm-cookies-rs/CONTRIBUTING.md

 ## Continuous integration

 Each time a branch other than `master` is pushed, the following happens in Github Actions:

+- The source code formatting is checked.
+- The crate is built.
 - The tests are run.

 Each time the `master` branch is pushed, the following happens in Github Actions:

+- The source code formatting is checked.
+- The crate is built.
 - The tests are run.
 - A new version of the crate is published to crates.io.
 - A Github Release is created with tag according to the version number.